dcsch/yazmin/README.md

 ## Introduction

-Yazmin is a Z-Machine interpreter for macOS, developed in Objective-C & C++.
+Yazmin is Yet Another Z-Machine Interpreter for macOS, developed in Objective-C & C++.